karthik-titech/shippage/.github/SECURITY.md

 **Do NOT open a public GitHub issue for security vulnerabilities.**

-Report vulnerabilities by emailing: security@shippage.dev
+Report vulnerabilities: @karthashok008 on X

 Please include:
 - Description of the vulnerability